MarounHaddad/Classifying-restaurants-by-state/README.md

 </p>
  <p align="center"   ><em>Figure 1 - Yelp data components and relationships.</em></p>

 Yelp is a mobile application that allows users to review the enterprises they have visited, in particular restaurants.
-The user of Yelp can write reviews about the restaurants they visited and score them on a scale from 1 to 5.
+The users of Yelp can write reviews about the restaurants they visited and score them on a scale from 1 to 5.
 Furthermore, they can write tips for other users (For example, bring a jacket when you visit this establishment).
 They can also inquire about the different categories of restaurants (for example, Bar, pub), cuisines (for example, Chinese, Italian), their location, opening hours, and the services they offer (for example, whether they have delivery or takeout option).
 The users can also signal their visit to the restaurant with a "Check-in" option.
-The app also has a small social network experience, where the users can befriend other users and comment/react to their reviews and tips.
+The app also has a small social network experience, where the users can befriend other users and comment/react on their reviews and tips.
 Yelp also designates some users are "Elite".
 It is unknown how the selection process of Elite users is made, however, it is suspected that the reviews of the Elite users have more weight than those of regular users.
-Figure 1 summarizes the components of the Yelp app experience concerning the restaurants.
+Figure 1 summarizes the components of the Yelp appication concerning the restaurants.

 ## Dataset and Workflow